Liam: Late 20th and early 21st centuries

 By 1980, it was clear that Liam was becoming a vogue name in the general population in the United Kingdom and that year it was recorded for 12 boys per 10,000.
 It continued to gain ground.
 In 1985, it stood at 20 per 10,000, and by 1990, it was recorded for 100 boys in every 10,000.
 In 1996, Liam peaked in popularity as the 10th most popular baby name for boys in England and Wales, according to the UK Office for National Statistics.

 Liam continued to remain in the top 33 most popular boys names in the UK throughout the first decade of the 21st century but started to steadily decline in 2009.

 Meanwhile, according to the Social Security Administration, Liam had been steadily gaining in popularity in the United States and entered the top 50 names for the first time in 2009 at number 49.
 As Liam gained popularity in the US, climbing to number two by 2013, popularity in the UK plummeted, and it ranked 67th that same year.
 Liam was among the five most popular names for Hispanic newborn boys and newborn boys of Asian descent in the American state of Virginia in 2022.
-In Canada, Liam has been the most popular boys name since 2013.
+In Canada, Liam was the most popular boys name from 2012 to 2020.

+The name is also popular worldwide for boys in Argentina, Belgium, Ireland, Netherlands, Norway, Quebec, Canada, Sweden, and Switzerland.